CodeReclaimers/neat-python/docs/glossary.rst

   hidden node
     These are the :term:`nodes <node>` other than :term:`input nodes <input node>` and :term:`output nodes <output node>`.
 In the original
-    NEAT (NeuroEvolution of Augmenting Topologies) :doc:`algorithm <neat_overview>`, networks start with no hidden nodes, and evolve more complexity as necessary - thus "Augmenting Topologies".
+    NEAT (NeuroEvolution of Augmenting Topologies) :ref:`algorithm <neat-overview-label>`, networks start with no hidden nodes, and evolve more complexity as necessary - thus "Augmenting Topologies".

   homologous
     Descended from a common ancestor; two genes in NEAT from different genomes are either homologous or :term:`disjoint`/excess.
 In NEAT, two genes that are homologous will have the same :term:`key`/id.
-For :term:`node` genes, the key is an `int` incremented with each newly-created node;
-    for :term:`connection` genes, the key is a `tuple` of the keys of the nodes being connected.
+For :term:`node` genes, the key is an :pytypes:`int <typesnumeric>` incremented with each newly-created node; for :term:`connection` genes, the key is a `tuple` of the keys of the nodes being connected.
 For further discussion, see the :ref:`neat-overview-label`.

   disjoint
   excess